Using Color Psychology to Improve Your Website Conversions

 Our very own A/B Theme Testing plugin allows you to compare two themes and find out which one works best.
 You can choose to compare different versions of one theme or several completely different themes and it integrates with Google Analytics.
 There is no limit to the number of themes you want to test.
 Thanks to this plugin, you can eliminate the guesswork and improve your conversion rates without getting your hands dirty with code.

-A/B Theme Testing costs $19 per month on its own or $49 per month as a part of a WPMU DEV membership.
+A/B Theme Testing is included as part of a WPMU DEV membership.

 Thanks to AB Press Optimizer, you can create and test dozens of different versions of your images, buttons, content blocks, forms, and headlines.
 You can track the status of your experiments in real time as customers are visiting your site.
 The plugin is flexible enough to let you test any element on your theme, page, post, or custom post type.